SecretSatoshis/Bitcoin-Weekly-Market-Update/README.md

 - **Finnhub**
   - [Website](https://finnhub.io/)
   - [API Documentation](https://finnhub.io/docs/api)

+## Automated Report Updates with GitHub Actions

+The report is updated daily using a GitHub Actions workflow.

+The workflow is scheduled to run every day at 16:10 UTC.
+It runs the `main.py` script, which generates the updated report.
+After running the script, the workflow stages, commits, and pushes the changes to the main branch of the repository.
+This way, the report is updated on a daily basis.

 ## License
 Distributed under the GNU GENERAL PUBLIC LICENSE.
 See `LICENSE` for more information.